 - Write to the manufacturer describe the defect, the name and address of the repair dealership, the number of times the vehicle was brought in, the odometer reading, your name, address and phone number.
 Ask for a refund or replacement.
 Send the letter by certified mail, with a return receipt requested.
-Save the return receipt when it comes back. - Although not required, it is reasonable to allow the manufacturer 10-14 days from the date it receives your notification to cure the problem. - Continue to make any monthly payments due on your financed or leased vehicle. - File a demand for arbitration with the State Certified Arbitration Program (SCAP) of the Department of Commerce and Consumer Affairs within one year after the Lemon Law Rights Period has expired and pay the \$50 filing fee.
-You do not need a lawyer.
-This is a self-help program, and you must prepare and present your evidence to the neutral arbitrator to prove your case.
-The arbitrator then decides if the manufacturer must repurchase or replace the motor vehicle.
-If you win your case, you get back your \$50 filing fee.
+Save the return receipt when it comes back. - Although not required, it is reasonable to allow the manufacturer 10-14 days from the date it receives your notification to cure the problem. - Continue to make any monthly payments due on your financed or leased vehicle. - Submit a demand for arbitration with the State Certified Arbitration Program (SCAP) of the Department of Commerce and Consumer Affairs.
+There are two (2) ways to submit a demand: - Online.
+Submit a demand online through our website at cca.hawaii.gov/rico/lemon-law; or - By Mail.
+Submit a demand by mail using forms found on our website at cca.hawaii.gov/rico/lemon-law.

+Be sure to submit a demand for arbitration within one (1) year after the Lemon Law Rights Period has ended.
+A \$50 filing fee is required.
+This is a self-help program, and you do not need to have a lawyer (though you may hire one if you wish).
+You must prepare and present your evidence to a neutral arbitrator.
+The arbitrator then decides if the manufacturer must repurchase or replace your vehicle.